 Our unique cold isostatic pressing process makes Kikusumi blades denser and more resistant to wear than competitors.
 The bell kiln we use for high-temperature sintering is uniquely designed and produced for the manufacture of Kikusumi knives.
 A bell kiln is a high IQ sintering machine with a precision temperature control system that maintains an ideal temperature within +-1°C. By choosing to make our ceramic knife blades in this way we can achieve a higher density and lower porosity blade.

-WHAT IS THE BENEFIT OF A D-SHAPED HANDLE?
+WHAT IS THE BENEFIT OF AN ERGONOMICALLY SHAPED HANDLE?

 WHAT ARE THE ADVANTAGES OF CERAMIC KNIVES?